 Camden Town is famous for its market, which attracts more than 100,000 visitors every weekend — making it one of London's top attractions.
 It is a great place to shop for funky clothes and original gifts from independent designers, all at an affordable price.
 Camden High Street is lined with shops including plenty dedicated to alternative music and clothing; while the area around Camden Lock is a cheap foodie's paradise.

-Portobello Road Market was the backdrop for the movie Notting Hill, and is located in the neighborhood of the same name.
-Labeling itself as the world's largest antiques market, its bustling Saturday extravaganza is home to more than 1,000 stalls selling antiques and collectibles.
-Throughout the rest of the week (except Sundays), other, smaller markets specialize in fruit & veg, new goods, fashion, bric-a-brac and food respectively.
+Portobello Road Market was the backdrop for the movie Notting Hill and is located in the neighborhood of the same name.
+Labeling itself as the world's largest antique market, its bustling Saturday extravaganza is home to more than 1,000 stalls selling antiques and collectibles.
+Throughout the rest of the week (except Sundays), other, smaller markets specialize in fruit & veg, new goods, fashion, bric-a-brac, and food respectively.

 Borough Market occupies a vast space under a Victorian-style warehouse roof, just south of London Bridge.
 It's the capital's oldest food market, having been in operation for 1,000 years.
-Today, it's a haven of high quality produce and gourmet food, most of which is sold by the farmers, butchers, chocolatiers and bakers who made it.
+Today, it's a haven for high-quality produce and gourmet food, most of which is sold by the farmers, butchers, chocolatiers, and bakers who made it.
 Make sure to arrive hungry — even if you save your purchases for later, there are samples on offer at every stall.